External DNS records with Crossplane and Cloudflare

 Crossplane resources Run

-and confirm each record’s status isREADY
+kubectl get records.dns.cloudflare.upbound.io -Aand confirm each record’s status isREADY. -

 Cloudflare dashboard In Cloudflare UI, go to DNS → your.domain.tld and verify that CNAME entries point to the correct Tunnel hostnames.